ONSdigital/ras-deploy/README.md

 See [here](https://digitaleq.atlassian.net/wiki/spaces/RASB/pages/458358937/RAS+RM+Concourse+Pipeline)

+## Secrets

+To set the pipeline you need to supply one or more files containing the sensitive data.
+There are templates for creating these files in the `secrets` folder.

+It is recommended that you make a copy of these files in that folder removing the `.example` suffix and add the details.
+The `.gitignore` should stop any files with a `.yml` suffix in this folder from being committed.

 ## Troubleshooting
 ### Known issues
 * `pq: current transaction is aborted, commands ignored until end of transaction block ` when deploying services.
 This is a known bug in concourse https://github.com/concourse/concourse/issues/2224.
 Restart the job to resolve this.

 ### Job failed in pipeline
 Sometimes a job might fail in the pipeline.
 You should first try to identify the problem by: